wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

 ## Managing subscriptions in the UI

-As in the last example you will acesss the UI of running instance by going to `http://<WIS2DOWNLOADER_BASE_URL>:8080`.
+As in the last example you will acesss the UI of the running instance by going to `http://<WIS2DOWNLOADER_BASE_URL>:8080`.

-From there there are 3 ways to set up a subscription:
+There are 3 ways to set up a subscription:

 - In the **Catalogue View** by browsing thorugh the available topics in a similar fashion to the GDC portals.
 - In the **Tree View** by selecting a topic from the GDC catalogue by exploring topics as in MQTT Explorer.